vineetkukreti/sorting/README.md

 # sorting
-This all general important sorting
+This include all general  sorting